Public information on fuel supply

 (-2%)

 The Government reduced fuel excise by 32 c/litre from 1 April to 30 June 2026.
-Australian retail diesel prices are down 25% and petrol prices down 30% for the 5 largest cities (as at 6 May).
-Recent decreases in international petrol and diesel prices have helped lower retail petrol and diesel prices in Australia.
-In the week to 6 May, weekly average international Mogas 95 (petrol) prices rose 5% from the previous week, while gasoil (diesel) fell 1%.
+Since the reduction in fuel excise, Australian retail diesel prices are down 30% and petrol prices down 28% for the 5 largest cities (as at 20 May).
+Recent declines in international benchmark prices have also helped bring down fuel prices in Australia.
 After the conflict began, diesel prices increased more rapidly than petrol as the Middle East is a key supplier of diesel and the crude oils that yield the greatest diesel volume upon refining, which the refineries in Asia are mostly configured to use.

 (% change 1 week ago)